7 Cities That Make Sense for NHL Relocation

 Kansas City

-Kansas City has a population of over 500,000 and already hosts the professional NFL, MLB, and MLS teams, with Chiefs fans being known as some of the most passionate in the NFL.
-In addition, the nearby Kansas Jayhawks have one of the biggest and most popular college basketball Programs.
+Kansas City has a population of over 500,000 and already hosts the professional NFL, MLB, and MLS teams, with Chiefs fans being known as some of the most passionate in the NFL (even before they became the modern dynasty with multiple Super Bowl titles).
+In addition, the nearby Kansas Jayhawks have one of the biggest and most popular college basketball schools.
 With the city and region being a popular sports destination, the NHL would strongly consider moving to Kansas City.

 The Case For Relocating To Kansas City